Kilbourne Township, Mason County, Illinois

 Kilbourne Township is located in Mason County, Illinois.
 As of the 2010 census, its population was 504 and it contained 245 housing units.

+History

+The land making up Kilbourne Township was first settled in 1831.
+The township was organized in 1873, around the time the Springfield and Northwestern Railroad was built.
+It was assembled half from Crane Creek Township and half from Bath Township.
+The resulting township corresponds largely to survey township 20 North, Range 8 West of the third principal meridian, but also includes some additional area to the southwest along the Sangamon River.
+The township draws its name from the village of Kilbourne, which in turn was named for railroad executive Edward Kilbourne.

 Geography

 According to the 2010 census, the township has a total area of 40.36 sqmi, of which 40.1 sqmi (or 99.36%) is land and 0.26 sqmi (or 0.64%) is water.
 This pattern of a very low population density, common across the rural Midwest, is a defining feature of the region's demographic history and presents unique challenges for local governance and service provision.